DataDog/chaos-controller/CONTRIBUTING.md

 **NOTE: (experimental) you can start the stack using cgroups v2 by running `CGROUPS=v2 make lima-all`.
 Some features of the chaos-controller may not be working in this mode as of today.**

+**NOTE: sometimes, the instance can hang on waiting for ssh for some reasons.
+When it's the case, best bet is to run `make lima-stop` and re-run `make lima-all` again.**

 Once you have installed the above requirements, run the `make lima-all` command to spin up a local stack.
 This command will run the following targets:

 - `make lima-start` to create the lima vm with containerd and Kubernetes (backed by k3s)